-How to make an outdoor lantern using a tuna can.
+How to make an outdoor lantern using a tuna can and a few basic items.

 Last week I made a candle chandelier for my deck.
 It looks so pretty when lit, but the rest of my yard was looking kind of neglected.
 I was determined to find a way to spread some more candle light around the yard to balance the light and provide more ambiance.